 We’ll give you plenty of notice here: February 14th is Valentine’s Day – now there’s no excuse to forget!
 What better way to treat that special someone than a trip to the City of Love?

 Paris is full of world-famous landmarks on almost every corner with the Eiffel Tower, Notre-Dame and Arc de Triomphe all in the city centre.
 Once you’ve finished taking those essential holiday snaps, a walk down the Champs-Élysées is a must.
-You’ll find an almost endless stream of premium boutiques for a spot of retail therapy and quintessential Parisian cafés to keep your energy up with crepes, croissants, coffee and croque monsieur.
+You’ll find an almost endless stream of premium boutiques for a spot of retail therapy and quintessential Parisian cafés to keep your energy up.
+Some delicious food includes; crepes, croissants, coffee and croque monsieur.

 Egypt – Best For History Lovers